Teriks/pake/docs/source/taskexceptions.rst

     import pake

     pk = pake.init()

     @pk.task
     def test(ctx):
         # pake.TaskSubprocessException is raised because
-        # which cannot find the given command and returns non 0
+        # which cannot find the given command and returns non-zero

         # silent is specified, which means the process will not
         # send any output to the task IO queue, but the command